kwibisono/DDMM_Youtube/README.md

 Run the commands in preprocessing/preprocessing.ipynb on the downloaded dataset.

 ## Training
-Run any of the desired models notebook files in the model directory.
+Run any of the desired model's notebook files in the model directory.
 - Latent Dirichlet Allocation (LDA.ipynb) \[Blei et al., 2003\]
 - Dynamic Topic Model (DTM.ipynb) \[Blei and Lafferty, 2006\]
 - Dirichlet-Multinomial Mixture Model (DMM.ipynb) \[Yin and Wang, 2014\]